Alptwo/Alptwo/README.md

 - 👋 Hi, I’m @Alptwo
 - 👀 I’m interested in Web Development and Mobile App Development
-- 🌱 I’m currently learning C# .NET CORE
+- 🌱 I’m currently learning C#, .NET CORE and Swift
 - 📫 You can reach me on alptugaltin@gmail.com

 <!---